Relintai/pandemonium_engine_docs/03_usage/14_rendering/01_viewports.md

 ```

 The root `Viewport` uses this for the stretch options in the project
 settings.
-For more information on scaling and stretching visit the `Multiple Resolutions Tutorial ( doc_multiple_resolutions )`

 ## Worlds

 For 3D, a `Viewport`.
 This
 is basically the universe that links physics and rendering together.
 Spatial-based nodes will register using the `World` of the closest
-`Viewport` but
-use the same as their parent `Viewport` always contains a
+`Viewport` but use the same as their parent `Viewport` always contains a
-`World` can
-be set in a `Viewport` using the "world" property, and that will separate
+`World` can be set in a `Viewport` using the "world" property, and that will separate
 all children nodes of that `Viewport` from interacting with the parent
 `Viewport's`.
 This is especially useful in scenarios where, for
 example, you might want to show a separate character in 3D imposed over